How to Maintain Kitchen Knives: Sharpening, Storing, and Cleaning

 1. End-Grain Wood (Maple, Walnut, Cherry)

-- The blade slips between vertical wood fibers rather than cutting straight into them.
+- The “gold standard” for knife care — blades slip between vertical wood fibers instead of cutting into them.

-- Downsides: heavier, more expensive, and require regular oiling.
+- Downsides: heavy, more expensive, and require oiling.

 2. Edge-Grain Wood (Acacia, Teak, Maple, Beech)

-- More affordable and lighter than end-grain, but still gentler on knives than bamboo or plastic.
+- Lighter and more affordable than end-grain, but still gentle on knives.

 3. Plastic and Silicone

-- Plastic: Easy to sanitize, lightweight, and dishwasher-safe.
-Inexpensive and good for raw meats, but shows cut marks quickly and wears out faster.
+- Plastic: Dishwasher-safe and great for raw meats, but scars quickly and wears faster than wood.

 4. Bamboo

-- Attractive and eco-friendly, but very hard and brittle.
+- Attractive and eco-friendly, but quite hard — can dull knives faster.

-- Often glued together, which can separate over time.
+- Often made from glued strips that may split over time.

 5. Glass, Stone, or Marble